 The OM amp below is excellent both in performance and build quality, at our old Qth we had a 3 phase supply so the OM2500 worked just fine but in the new house we only have a single phase supply, the reason i bought this amp, my Acom 1000 is kept as a contest backup and the Ameritron is just never used.

 The weather here since the beginning of April has been splendid so i took my old Icom 706, Psu, Bencher and notebook out onto the balcony of our new home.
 The antenna for 30m is the end fed on an old roach pole attached to the railings with the wire running off down the garden to the old house.

 Sitting out in the sun and 23c made me realise that all these guys who activate SOTA summits are not that daft after all !!!

 First qso was with G4OYC, it was nice to meet John again, we have had numerous qso's all on cw, then i had a quick chat again with an old friend Ludi OK1HAS.
 Both were an easy copy here on the end fed wire which at its heighest is no more than 5m agl, i could get used to operating outside, its very agreeable.

 When it looks like we are going to get some lightning in the area i keep an eye on this live lightning map i always like to keep an eye on what is happening as you can see from the photos taken from our terrace, this stuff is just plain nasty......

-Below is a second shot taken during the same storm, the camera was in the same direction having not moved the tripod, the only difference is this image was processed into a HDR (High Dynamic range) image from the original RAW file, all my images taken on my Canon are taken in a RAW format rather than JPEG and then converted into HDR images,oftenly you can achieve some stunning results !!!
+Below is a second shot taken during the same storm, the camera was in the same direction, the only difference is this image was processed into a HDR (High Dynamic range) image from the original RAW file, all my images taken on my Canon are taken in a RAW format rather than JPEG and then converted into HDR images,oftenly you can achieve some stunning results !!!